felixbuhler/portfolio-2022/content/posts/dinner-time-tour-civa-exhibition-tour.md

   which is 100% online and virtual in its first year of existence.
-In 2020 she founded the virtual exhibition platform »Area for Virtual Art« together with a team of artists, designers and cultural managers (a cooperation of sound:frame and Pausanio).\n\nI created an interactive WebVR video for the event.
+In 2020 she founded the virtual exhibition platform »Area for Virtual Art« together with a team of artists, designers and cultural managers (a cooperation of sound:frame and Pausanio).

+  I created an interactive WebVR video for the event.
 year: 2021
 tags:
   - Graphic Design